petedejoy/documentation/v2/clickstream/destinations/twitter-ads.md

 As soon as you activate the integration, Astronomer can load the Twitter ads script code to start recording page views.
 If you're already using our platform, you can map Twitter ad conversion IDs to those same event names to track them in Twitter Ads as well.

-For ecommerce sites, you won't need to worry about creating custom code to track product browsing and checkout events - those events will be routed through Astronomer and sent directly to Twitter Ads.
+For e-commerce sites, you won't need to worry about creating custom code to track product browsing and checkout events - those events will be routed through Astronomer and sent directly to Twitter Ads.

 ## Getting Started with Twitter Ads and Astronomer Clickstream

 To get started, all you need is your Twitter Pixel ID, which you can retrieve by creating a Twitter Ads conversion tracking website tag.

-*Note: This connector supports client-side analytics.js only.
+***Note:** This connector supports client-side analytics.js only.
 You also need to have instrumented Astronomer [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*

 ### Twitter Side